cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    * `File Name`: a classic ``str`` that represents the path of a file that is going to be saved or loaded by the filter.
 The string is expected to have at least an extension on its final characters; see the documentation of the specific filter for further info;
    * `Camera`: *still not supported*;

+The :py:meth:`pmeshlab.MeshSet.apply_filter` returns a dictionary that may contain some values returned by the applied filter.
+Most of the filters do not return nothing, therefore the dictionary will be empty.

 **Please note**: some filter parameters depend on the mesh(es) used as input of the filter.
 Default values listed here are computed on a 1x1x1 cube (pymeshlab/tests/sample/cube.obj), but their value will be computed on the input mesh if they are left as default.

 apply_filter parameters